alphacentaury-github/ReactionGUI/README.md

 1. type 'python main.py' in the terminal.( within python environment)
 2. modify 'main.bat' file for the correct path and run batch file.
+3. For OSX and linux : set the executable file path using the 'Configure' menu.